 When determining whether identified violations can be considered minor, inspectors should first review the applicable examples in Section 6.0, “Violation Examples,” of the “NRC Enforcement Policy” to see if the violation aligns with any of the examples for SL-I through SL-IV violations.
 If so, the violation is more-than-minor.
 Otherwise, the inspector should review all relevant general and program area questions contained in IMC 0616 Appendix B. Each of the fuel cycle functional area questions may need to be considered to determine if the violation is more than minor.
 Inspectors should then consider the specific examples at the end of this appendix to inform their responses to the screening questions.
 In general, if the answer to all the applicable screening questions is no, then the violation is minor.
 Conversely, if the answer to any one of the screening questions is yes, the violation is generally more-than-minor.

-However, non-compliances the inspector should consider the overall risk associated with the non-compliance.
+However, when evaluating the significance of non-compliances using risk information, the inspector should consider the overall risk associated with the non-compliance.
 Non-compliances that result in a failure to meet the likelihood requirements of §70.61(b), (c), or (d) should generally be considered more-than-minor.
 However, non-compliances that do not result in a failure to meet the likelihood requirements of §70.61(b), (c), or (d) are not necessarily minor as negative impacts to the ability of an IROFS to perform its intended safety function are generally significant.
 In considering the overall risk associated with the non-compliance, the inspector should assess 1) the overall change in risk resulting from the non-compliance and 2) any remaining risk margin above and beyond the likelihood requirements of §70.61(b) and (c).
+Inspectors should consider the overall risk associated with a non-compliance in their assessment of the significance of the non-compliance.

 In assessing the overall change in risk resulting from the non-compliance, non-compliances involving a substantial change in the overall risk of the applicable accident sequence(s) are generally more significant than those that result in a negligible change in risk.
 An example of this is the failure of a passive engineered control, resulting in a risk index shift of -4, versus a simple administrative control resulting in a risk index shift of -2.
 In this case, the failure of the passive engineered control should generally be considered more significant than that of a simple administrative control.
 In assessing any remaining risk margin above and beyond the likelihood requirements of §70.61(b) and (c), non-compliances involving little to no remaining risk margin are generally more significant than those that involve substantial margin above and beyond the likelihood requirements of §70.61(b) and (c).
 An example of this is the failure of an administrative control, resulting in the overall likelihood of the applicable accident sequence(s) to shift from -6 to -4 at a facility whose ISA methodology defines “highly unlikely” as ≤-4, versus the failure of an administrative control resulting in the overall likelihood to shift from -8 to -6.
-Although both failures resulted in an overall change in risk of -2, the failures had different impacts to the remaining risk margin and likelihood of the accident sequence(s). non-compliances involving a failure to meet the Double Contingency Principle or §70.61(d), the inspector should consider the parametric sensitivity to the failure.
+Although both failures resulted in an overall change in risk of -2, the failures had different impacts to the remaining risk margin and likelihood of the accident sequence(s).
+When evaluating the significance of non-compliances using risk information involving a failure to meet the Double Contingency Principle or §70.61(d), the inspector should consider the parametric sensitivity to the failure.
 In general, failures that affect a highly sensitive parameter should be considered more significant than those that affect a relatively insensitive parameter.

 Screening Questions: